Skip to main content

 • Linguistic intent — Is “I want to kill myself” an expression of frustration over a video game, or a genuine crisis signal?
 Tuteliq analyzes surrounding context, tone, and conversational history to distinguish the two.

-• Relationship dynamics — In grooming detection, a single message may appear harmless.
+• Relationship dynamics — A single message may appear harmless.
 The context engine tracks multi-turn escalation patterns — compliments, then secrecy requests, then isolation attempts, then boundary violations — that only become visible across a conversation.
+Every conversation-aware endpoint returns a message_analysis array that shows exactly how risk escalates message by message, with individual risk scores and detected tactics for each entry.

 • Platform norms — Teen slang, gaming culture, and social media language evolve fast.
 The context engine recognizes that “I’m literally dead” in a group chat has a fundamentally different risk profile than the same phrase in a private message to a younger child.